-Shopify is ideal if you have a growing or larger business.
+Shopify is ideal if you have a growing or larger business – coming in just behind Wix with an ecommerce score of 4.6 out of 5.
 It lets you choose a template that matches your industry, design your storefront, customize your settings, add products to your store, and even add extra apps for more power.
 Prices range from $29 to $299 per month.
-Shopify is easy to use, but has powerful features to make your store a success.

 - Shopify Review: Read our full review to find out if this could be the perfect platform for your online store.

-Squarespace offers the best value for money when it comes to ecommerce platforms, and it’s certainly a top player when it comes to creative control.
+Squarespace offers the easiest builder to use when it comes to ecommerce platforms, and it’s certainly a top player when it comes to creative control.
 Its beautiful templates make it easy to design a stylish store and showcase your products, no matter your skill level.
 Its prices range from $23 to $49 per month (billed annually).